-Enable VR in the iPhone
+Enable motion senors in the iPhone

 Safari on the iPhone lacks another key function for a great VR experience: full screen mode.
 When browsing a tour in VR you do not want to have any system user interface, such as the top browser address bar.
 Kuula team implemented some workarounds to make that work, but sometimes you'll need to take an extra step.
-Please find some tips and tricks below.

-After entering VR mode and rotating your device to landscape mode on an iPhone, the image may sometimes appear misplaced and unwanted UI elements may be present on screen.
+After entering fullscreen or VR mode and rotating your device to landscape mode on an iPhone, the image may sometimes appear misplaced and unwanted UI elements may be present on screen.
 Here are a couple of tips on how to deal with those issues.

 Rotate to portrait and back